- Drop-in workshops

 - ECON 220W - Communication in Economics (4)

 - One additional 200-level ECON course, such as:

 This is a great time to think about a possible minor or certificate to enhance your degree.

 Tip: You can take more than one 200-level ECON course!

 - Want to get work experience during your degree and stand out fromt the crowd?
 Check out Co-op.

-- Have you ever wanted to live in another country?
+- Wanted to live in another country?
 You can study abroad through an international exchange program.
 Explore universities in England, Germany, Korea, and more.

 - Want to improve your grades?
-The SFU Learning Commons offers workshops that helps you with common challenges such as exam preparation, time management, writing, and English as an Additional Language.
+The Student Learning Commons offers workshops on common challenges such as exam preparation, time management, writing, and learning English as an additional language.

-- Your SFU Economics Student Society has events every semester.
+- The Economics Student Society organizes events every semester.
 Join them and meet fellow economics students outside of class.